jennie-n/rockPaperScissors/README.md

 A rock, paper, scissors game played against the computer that implements error checking

-Currently playable in browser console [here](https://jennienguyen.me/rockPaperScissors/)
+Currently playable in browser console [here](https://jennie-n.github.io/rockPaperScissors/)

+Inspired by The Odin Project's Web Development 101 course

 ## How to Play
 - Right click anywhere on webpage and click "Inspect Element"